josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🌹_the_body_of_the_queen_and_the_body_of_the_state.md

 ---

-## 👑 I. The Sovereign Body Is Never Private
+## 👑 The Sovereign Body Is Never Private

 In hereditary monarchy, legitimacy passes through:
 - bloodline,